mpaulweeks/bookmarks-jekyll/_posts/2018-06-23-ping-pong-animation-hero-theme.md

   <video file="e01_kong2.mp4"></video>
 </div>

-Compare this to Koizumi, whose piano arpeggios reflect an old man's wisdom.
-When things get competitive, the key switches to the minor mode.
-The arpeggios have become foreboding and dissonant as he tries to teach Smile a bitter lesson.
+Compare this to Koizumi, whose descending piano scales and whistful strings reflect the old man's wisdom and warmth.
+When it comes time for him to teach Smile a bitter lesson, the piano gets foreboding and dissonant.
+The strings are replaced with a periodic and high-pitched drone, almost like a siren.

 <div class="videoContainer2">
   <video file="e02_butterfly1.mp4"></video>